San Diego ADU

 Rather than looking for a new place, why not upgrade the property you already have?
 An accessory dwelling unit can be the answer.
 Kaminskiy Design and Remodeling will build the ADU of your dreams.

-The high demand and low supply for residences in San Diego is a problem for many people.
+The high demand and low supply of residences in San Diego is a problem for many people.
 ADUs can be a major opportunity for you to earn some extra income.
 When you build and rent out a granny flat, you have the option to add a significant new source of income to your wallet.
 You can spend that money on your mortgage, pay off loans, save up for retirement, or go on a vacation.

 For multigenerational families, finding a safe place for your parents to stay as they grow old can be especially difficult.
-You need somewhere close to you, but specifically designed with their safety and abilities in mind.
+You need somewhere close to you but specifically designed with their safety and abilities in mind.
 A brand new ADU can be customized for aging in place, and having your parents live nearby is a win for everyone.
 There is nothing more valuable than their safety, so get a space that is designed for them.

 A project of this size requires the right people to do it.
-Converting an existing structure into an ADU may allow you to use the plumbing and electrical that already runs through your house but building a detached ADU requires new plumbing systems or adjustments to your existing system.
+Converting an existing structure into an ADU may allow you to use the plumbing and electrical that already runs through your house.
+However, building a detached ADU requires new plumbing systems or adjustments to your existing system.
 This takes a skilled hand, and without a great team behind you, your ADU may not last as long as it should.

 Kaminskiy Design & Remodeling has the tools, skills, and team to make your accessory dwelling unit great.
-Our design team can take key factors you want and include them in the final design, so your ADU feels like an extension of your existing property.
+Our design team can take the key factors you want and include them in the final design so your ADU feels like an extension of your existing property.
 Increase the value of your property and fall back in love with your home!
 Call Kaminskiy today so we can give you a free consultation.

 Schedule Your Design Consultation